nashidau/Random-Number-Gods/Readme.md

 The Random Number Gods provides various random numbers to worthy supplicants.
-The pantheon of the Random Number Gods is strong, and flexible, and readily accepts new deities into it's ranks.
+The pantheon of the Random Number Gods is strong, and flexible, and readily accepts new deities into its ranks.

-The most revered and ancient books of the rngods is known as 'RNGOD 0.4'.
+The most revered and ancient books of the rngods is known as 'RNGOD 0.6.1'.

 Using the Random Number Gods
 ============================